 Do video games use a lot of data?

-- Most online games use very little data.
+Majority of online games use very little data.
 Most of the data is already on your device after initial install.
-That said, the initial download of digital games can result in high data usage when using services such as Steam, PS4, and Xbox One.
+Be aware the initial download of digital games can result in high data usage when using services such as Steam, PS4, and Xbox One.

 What devices in my home use data?